deadlyvipers/dojo_rules/introduction.md

 My name is jdomin98 and I will be the future GitHub samurai!

-My favorite Code School paths are definetly Python and Git, no room for doubts!
+My favorite Code School paths is definetly Git, no doubts!